 You should take a look at business brokers when you decide to sell your buy to let property portfolio.
 Business brokers should already have experience at placing residential property portfolios for sale.

 However do your due diligence and talk to several brokers.
 And don't just go with the first one you talk to.
 They'll all tell you how wonderful they are!
 So ask them to prove this by showing you evidence of past sales.

 Selling via a business broker WON'T BE CHEAP.
 Their service will come at a premium price and based on a % of sale price.
 We'd suggest around 10% of sale price, but please do your own research.

 So this won't be feasible for all but very profitable portfolios that aren't heavily financed.
 Because this finance has to be repaid as part of any sale.

-And any portfolios in negative equity - and there's hundreds of portfolios in negative equity - won't qualify as there just isn't the profit to pay for the service.
+And any portfolios in negative equity won't qualify - as there just won't be the profit to pay their fees.

 Sell your property portfolio